Questions for Discussion

 Part III: Many outsiders denounced the Shakers for “breaking up families” and giving up natural relations; the Shakers, meanwhile, claimed support for their beliefs in Biblical passages such as Mark 10:29-30.
 Can the two sets of views be reconciled?

-- Thousands of Americans have called themselves Shakers at various points in time (20,000 by one scholar’s estimate); the society is now down to three members.
+- Thousands of Americans have called themselves Shakers at various points in time (20,000 by one scholar’s estimate); the society is now down to few members.
 Why do you think the society does not have the same pull that it did in years past?